AB Initio / GCSE

 Course Description

-This course is for designed for youth who have no prior knowledge of Arabic.
+This course is designed for youth who have no prior knowledge of Arabic — a true ab initio for beginners experience.
 The course starts by introducing the Arabic writing system and script.
 Then it progresses to introduce daily life situations that students encounter at school.
-Through this course students learn to communicate Arabic quite well with their peers at this age group.
-By the end of this course, students should be able to communicate with a native-speaker on a number of basic everyday life situations that teens are faced with.
+Through this course, students learn to communicate in Arabic quite well with their peers at this age group.
+By the end of this course, students should be able to communicate with a native speaker on a number of basic everyday life situations that teens are faced with.
 They will also gain a basic understanding of the fundamental structures of Modern Standard Arabic.

 Learning Outcomes for the Course